 Make a Magic Leprechaun Pouch

-Now that you've got a big fourth grader, you might as well resign yourself: talk about leprechauns and you're going to see some serious eye rolling.
-But knowing the “truth” doesn't mean a kid can't still have some fun on St. Patrick's Day, especially if it means doing a little magic for some littler kids!
-Here's a variation of a classic trick in which a kid makes a message “appear” in a pouch out of thin air.
-(Well, almost).
-Here's how:
+Now that you're dealing with a fourth grader, you might as well resign yourself: talk about leprechauns and you're going to see some serious eye-rolling.
+But knowing the “truth” doesn't mean a kid can't still have some fun on St. Patrick's Day, especially if it means doing a little magic for some younger kids.
+Here's a variation of a classic trick in which your kid can make a message “appear” in a pouch out of thin air (well, almost).
+Check it out!

 What You Need:

 - Two 9 "x 12” pieces of green felt, 1 piece white

 - Regular green thread (it should match the color of green felt)

 What You Do:

 - Download the pouch templates.
 Cut one long rectangular piece from a piece of green felt, and then cut one each from the two circle templates.

 - Cut about 36 inches of yarn, and thread it through the eye of an embroidery needle.
 Double the yarn and make a knot at the end.